-With the exception of design-related courses, all remaining courses have final examinations, unless otherwise authorized by the Academic and Curriculum Committee at ARCHIDES.
+With the exception of design-related courses, all remaining courses have final examinations, unless otherwise authorized by the Academic and Curriculum Committee at The Jamal Abed Faculty of Architecture.
 Final exams need to be taken by all students in order for them to pass a course.
 There are no make-up exams for midterms.
 If a student misses the midterm exam without a valid excuse (case of death in the family or validated sickness via a medical report), he/she will receive a zero.
 Furthermore, no shift in weight to the final exam is allowed.
 This midterm exam policy should be stated clearly in the syllabus of the course.